andthomas/JavaScriptBasics/README.md

 I mentioned at the start of this section that arrays also have some special methods (functions) we can use on them.
 We will come back to this after we've covered objects and looping.

 ### Objects
 Objects are the most important data type in JavaScript.
 They are defined by a set of key/value pairs surrounded by curly brackets.
+These key/value pairs are properties of the object.
+The keys of the properties can be strings or integers.
+The values in an object can be any data type, a function, variable, arrays or even other objects.

     let car = {
 	    brand: "Honda",